If you have a self-directed IRA LLC with multiple IRA members, here’s what you need to know regarding tax implications, and when to file in 2019.

 A self-directed IRA with checkbook control has a special purpose LLC.
 Again, your IRA owns this LLC, however you will act as manager of the LLC.
 As a result, you have the authority to make IRS approved alternative asset investments using your IRA.
 In other words, you make investment decisions on your own, without custodian consent.

-In the future, with a self-directed IRA LLC, if you want to make an investment, all you need to do is write a check or wire funds from the IRA LLC bank account.
+In the future, with a self-directed IRA, if you want to make an investment, all you need to do is write a check or wire funds from the IRA LLC bank account.

 Multiple Member IRA LLC